Rothwell Juniors Mums Football Team

 How can someone join the group?

-We meet weekly at Rothwell Juniors on a Thursday 7.30-8.30 to train and play monthly galas in the Mums flexi league, set up by Steve Conboy at WRCFA, against other like-minded teams.
+We meet weekly at Rothwell Juniors on a Thursday 7.30-8.30 to train and play in the West Riding WBL, set up by Steve Conboy at WRCFA, against other like-minded teams.
 If someone wants to join or just find out some more information they can get in touch with me directly either via email (firstname.lastname@example.org) or via our dedicated Facebook / Instagram/ twitter social media accounts.

 What advice would you give somone thinking of joining?